 Sound is a massive part of the digital technology era that we are all part of today.
 No longer does the vast majority of people look to printed news to discover what's happening around us.
 Now Sound accompanies almost everything we watch, even if we don't thoroughly think of this.
 We don't consider how this audio made it onto the recording; we take it for granted.
 Sound is such a crucial element; it's worth taking a close look at audio post-production and why every feature film or TV show has gone through the audio post-production process.

 In feature films and a television show, recording the project's audio is always separate from the visual, except for dialogue.
 Audio post-production covers many aspects.
 This process is complex, sophisticated and incorporates numerous parts to make up the whole such as voice-over, foley, sound design, mixing & mastering, and audio effects.
 Once the editors for the project have put together a 'Locked Cut' (the last cut of the project, no further editing occurs), audio post-production can begin.
 A big chunk of a project's budget is Sound in the post-production stage.
-No-one wants to be spending time and money to re-record or re-sync sounds and dialogue.

 The Locked Cut is of primary importance because it refers to producing a movie in the film industry when all the visual assets are complete and locked in place or are no longer available for off-line editing.
 In the past audio post was the last thing to be finalized after the filmmakers finished the movie.
 But with the introduction of digital non-linear editing, it's not so clear cut.
 Because everything is now digital, filmmakers can quickly change parts of a movie and easily create several versions of the same film.
 In the new digital era, projects tend to be edited right up to the point of mixing.